 Additionally, premature deliveries occurring before the 34th gestational week can increase the risk as the placenta needs to remain in place until gestational weeks 34-40.
 Having a very long first and second stage of delivery can also increase the risk and be a sign you may experience one.
 Lastly, retained placentas are common in women who deliver a stillborn baby.Management / Treatment of Retained Placenta?

 Removal of the placenta from the womb is the only treatment option for a retained placenta, however, there are different methods of manual removal.
 You can opt for an anesthetic and the OB/GYN can try to remove it manually, but the risk of infection is elevated.

-There are also medications that can be used to either trigger additional contractions or relax the uterus muscles and help expel the placenta.
+There are also medications that can trigger additional contractions or relax the uterus muscles and help expel the placenta.

 Breastfeeding causes the uterus to naturally contract which can sometimes be enough to expel it.
 Also, a full bladder can impede the placenta from expelling out of the womb.
 As a result, in some cases urinating actually can help effectively expel the placenta.
 When none of the above methods work to expel the placenta, in some cases emergency surgery is needed, although it is only used as a last resort as it carries a number of complications.What Are the Possible Complications of a Retained Placenta?

 When it comes to a retained placenta, there are a number of complications that may arise and that you should be aware of.
 For one, retained placentas can result in a primary postpartum hemorrhage resulting in excessive heavy internal bleeding.